ABSENCE FROM TRAINING – KEY POINTS

 If you are called for jury service, please liaise with your current workplace and provide the relevant Lead Employer with the anticipated dates of your absence.

-Upon your return, please ensure you complete a change of circumstances form with the actual dates of your absence and return it to your local VTS Administrator and Gemma Sams, Education Programme Coordinator.
+Upon your return, please ensure you complete a change of circumstances form with the actual dates of your absence and return it to your local VTS Administrator and Gemma Lush, Education Programme Coordinator.

 Please refer to the current Peninsula PGME policies.

 If a trainee has missed more than 14 calendar days per 12 months (August to August) then additional training time will be required to make up the necessary three years of experience as required by the RCGP.

 If you are taking any of the leave listed above it is vital that you inform your Lead Employer as soon as possible and complete the correct forms where necessary.

 GP Trainees have access to Occupational Health experts to provide support when needed, and it is vital that all referrals are made via the relevant Lead Employer and not through your practice placement.